-The Severe Mental Illness Profiling Tool consist of five web views that illustrate the indicators in a variety of styles.
+The Dementia Profile consists of five web views that illustrate the indicators in a variety of styles.
 A definitions section and a download section have also been included in the profile to provide access to and an understanding of the data illustrated through the profile.
-These profile features are listed below, with the subsequent pages providing further details -
+These profile features are listed below, with the subsequent pages providing further details.

-⊞ Overview 'Overview' is the default option.
+'Overview' is the default option.
 It shows all the indicators in rows, the geographical areas in columns, and indicator data in each cell, colour-coded depending on whether it is significantly different from the benchmark.

+'Compare indicators' allows the user to select two indicators from the drop-down box and compare values for all geographical areas with a scatter plot chart, trend lines and R2.
+The chart can also be exported.

-No Мар 'Map' allows users to see the spatial variation of indictors across England.
-For each indicator a bespoke comparator group can be defined by the user, with the selected geographies being also presented in a column chart in order of value. ☑ Trends 'Trends' allows users to look at data over time, presenting data as a graph and a table.
-Drop-down boxes allow users to choose the indicator and area of interest and colour-coding indicates whether the values are significantly different from the benchmark. ☐ Compare areas 'Indicators' allows the user to select an indicator from the drop-down box and examine values for all geographical areas with a bar chart, funnel plot, and a table showing the confidence intervals around each value. ■ Area profiles 'Areas' allows users to select a geographical area and presents all the indicators in a profile for that area in a spine chart.
+'Map' allows users to see the spatial variation of indictors across England.
+For each indicator a bespoke comparator group can be defined by the user, with the selected geographies being also presented in a column chart in order of value.

+'Trends' allows users to look at data over time, presenting data as a graph and a table.
+Drop-down boxes allow users to choose the indicator and area of interest and colour-coding indicates whether the values are significantly different from the benchmark.

+'Compare areas' allows the user to select an indicator from the dropdown box and examine values for all geographical areas with a bar chart, funnel plot, and a table showing the confidence intervals around each value.

+'Area profiles' allows users to select a geographical area and presents all the indicators in a profile for that area in a spine chart.
 Counts as well as indicator values are presented here, along with figures for national and regional averages, and the range of values.

-1 Definitions 'Definitions' provides more details about each indicator, including the data source and rationale.
-It also gives information on how statistical comparisons are made for each indicator. ■ Download 'Download' provides access to actual indicator data and the underlying data used in the production of the indicator in spread sheet format.
-Printable profile documents are also available for each CCG.
+'Definitions' provides more details about each indicator, including the data source and rationale.
+It also gives information on how statistical comparisons are made for each indicator.

+'Download' provides access to actual indicator data and the underlying data used in the production of the indicator in spread sheet format.